compbiozurich/UZH-BIO392/course-material/2019/imallona/3_exercises.md

 Next, extract out the read *sequences* from the fastq.
 This is a bit complicated as we need to only pull out the second line from each record.

+How could we extract every second line?
+Tip: think of integer division.

 <details><summary>
 Answer